CryptGab/HackBot/README.md

 and I used shellinabox for the terminal connected to the web interface so I have all full control of the device from the web browser

     sudo apt install shellinabox

+finally I used [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer#building--installation) for the see the webcam from the web interface